Oh, we know why you’re here. You’re looking to invest in something 7 out of 10 people can’t jump-start their morning without.

 Popular and handsome, this coffee maker is an excellent addition to compliment an all stainless steel kitchen and there’s more than meets the eye.
 The stainless steel double-wall vacuum insulation is built to lock in the bold flavors and fragrances.

 We have to admit, the output of a French press is undeniable and we’re not the only ones to think this.
 For some of us, it was a first tasting go-round with drinking pressed coffee and we can honestly say, that we get it.
 Personally, after having experienced coffee from a drip all my life, I had no idea what I had been missing.
-Using the Brill Stone was an enlightening experience and makes converting to the pressed method an easy choice.
+Using the Secura was an enlightening experience and makes converting to the pressed method an easy choice.

 The Bad: Although this is a high quality French press, we feel that its stainless steel design works for, and against it.
 Go figure.